Thank you! We will get back to you soon

 What about bills of lading?

 This is a legal document (also called a document of title) between the shipper of goods and the ocean freight carrier.
 It details the type, quantity, and destination airport of the goods.
-They also act as proof of receipt of the sea shipment when the goods are delivered.
+They also act as proof of receipt of the sea freight shipment when the goods are delivered.

 This is an air shipment transport document.
-They’re issued and signed by a freight forwarder, which is evidence of the freight forwarder’s terms and conditions for the carriage of goods.
+They’re issued and signed by a freight forwarder, which is evidence of the freight forwarder’s terms and conditions for the carriage of dangerous goods.

 The main features of a house airway bill:

 The air cargo carrier or agent issues and signs this air shipment transport document.
-It’s evidence of the terms and conditions of transporting goods over the carrier's routes.
+It’s evidence of the terms and conditions of transporting dgoods over the carrier's routes.
 You can also refer to them as airline air waybills with pre-printed issuing carrier identification.

 The main features of a master airway bill: